kailash-manasarovar/statement/docs/next-batch.md

 ### August 2026

 1. In Dubai after a month of swimming a km to a mile every day or every two days at the YMCA in Jerusalem, the groin injury - it is inner groin - is paining me during the night.
 It's something to do with the mattress which puts my rump/hips/groin in a lower position than my legs.
 I swim breaststroke and so kick out a lot and noticed the groin injury complaining a bit while swimming but it doesn't make sense unless it is structural, a caused injury, broken sutures, something surgical gone wrong and reopened again and again.
 1. And who was the woman at departures?
 I got jealous and remembered how awful that all was and started thinking of a cave or the nunnery again... was she Brunhilda?
+Isaiah 57.
+A nest indeed.

 ### Vidal Sastre Sanchez Hornero